netreplica/nrx/README.md

     ./ntopex.py --api https://demo.netbox.dev --site DM-Albany
     ```

 6. Run `./clab.py --file <site>.cyjs` to create a Containerlab topology file from the CYJS graph you exported in the previous step.
+To keep following the example, run:

+    ```Shell
+    ./clab.py --file DM-Albany.cyjs
+    ```

 7. Now you're ready to start the Containerlab topology.
 Here is the example for "DM-Albany" site